kfahn22/ml-facemesh/README.md

 ## Flower Face

-For the flower face, I used the center of a chrysanthemum flower for the face texture.
+For the flower face, I adapted the [FaceMesh texture sketch](https://editor.p5js.org/codingtrain/sketches/zUKp9n4MW) from Daniel Shiffman to render the the center of a chrysanthemum flower for the face mask.
 I added "petals" around the face by translating to the faceOval keypoints, and adding a rotation based on the location of the keypoint in the faceOval.

 ```JavaScript
 function petal(x, y, r, a, b, angle) {